 It all began when she was visiting her hometown in her native Korea, where she witnessed two men hanging a dog by the neck from a bridge.
-Horrified by the men’s disregard of any moral wrongdoing, she decided while she was unable to save that dog, she would save others.
+Horrified by the men’s disregard for any moral wrongdoing, she decided while she was unable to save that dog, she would save others.
 Her goal was to save 10 dogs.
-Only 10 dogs from a life of torture, abuse, and neglect and bring them to Canada to start a new life.
+Only 10 dogs from a life of torture, abuse, and neglect brought them to Canada to start a new life.
 However, after fulfilling her goal a void still remained.
 The plight of the dogs who remained in Korea was impossible to ignore and with that, Free Korean Dogs was founded on July 1st, 2015.

 Establishing a sanctuary has always been a dream, but we finally feel ready to put pen to paper on our drawing board to make it a reality.
-With overrun shelters in Korea spread thin on operational and financial resources, having a sanctuary would allow us to relieve some of the stressors by bringing the dogs to Canada and subsequently allowing the shelters in Korea to help more dogs in need.
+With overrun shelters in Korea spread thinly on operational and financial resources, having a sanctuary would allow us to relieve some of the stressors by bringing the dogs to Canada and subsequently allowing the shelters in Korea to help more dogs in need.

 We envision a quiet countryside setting with an indoor living space (as the shelters in Korea can only afford outdoor kennels), but also ample greenery for our dogs to play, run free, and just be dogs.
 We foresee a place where people can come meet the dogs, and see that rescue dogs are no different from others in their ability to love and be loved.
-We dream of a space our volunteers and community can physically convene and work towards our common goals.
+We dream of a space where our volunteers and community can physically convene and work towards our common goals.

 There exists a famous quote that reads “Never doubt that a small group of thoughtful, committed citizens can change the world; Indeed, it’s the only thing that ever has.”